citrusn/nsciter/README.md

 # nsciter
-sciter bindings for Nim
+sciter bindings for Nim.
-Actual branch: my-branch
+Actual branch: my-branch.
-Tested only on Windows OS
+Tested only on Windows OS.